AltGr/opam-wiki/Packaging.md

 6. Wait for feedback !

 Don't forget to `opam pin remove <project>` once your project is on the repository, if you don't want to continue using your local version.
+Remember that as long as the package is pinned, OPAM will use the metadata found in its source if any, but otherwise only what is in the OPAM repository matters.
+Use `git pin list` to list all currently pinned packages.

 ## Some tricks